ArthurHub/Android-Image-Cropper/README.md

 Image cropping tool, displays a resizable, rectengular/oval crop window on top of image.

-Optimized for cropping image picked from Camera or Gallery
+Optimized for cropping image picked from Camera or Gallery (see blog)
 - Support setting cropping image by Android URI loaded by ContentResolver.
 - Auto image roatete by reading Exif data to handle rotation by camera.
 - Using sampling to reduce memory usage and prevent out-of-memory.